-The Code of Federal Regulations (23 CFR 637, Subpart B) requires the implementation of an IA program.
-ADOT, or its designee, will implement the IA program as described in the ADOT Materials Quality Assurance Program, Sections V.B ("Independent Assurance Sampling and Testing") and V.C ("Correlation Testing").

-- 16 The IA program evaluates the sampling/testing personnel and testing equipment used in 17 acceptance of materials.
-The Code of Federal Regulations allows observations, split sample 18 results, and proficiency sample results as means of evaluating testing personnel within a State's 19 IA program.
-Calibration checks, split sample results, and proficiency sample results are 20 permissible inclusions to the IA program for evaluating acceptance testing equipment.
-The IA 21 program does not directly determine the acceptability of materials. - The Project will utilize a "System Basis" IA, which is based on observing and verifying satisfactory performance by the individuals performing acceptance sampling and testing, and the equipment utilized, for a particular period of time. - The objective of the "System Basis" is to observe and verify that the individuals performing acceptance sampling and testing, and the equipment utilized, are qualified for a twelve month period.
-The goal is for all individuals who are performing such sampling and testing, and the equipment utilized, in a given twelve month period to be covered by this verification. - For each twelve month period, ADOT will submit a report to the FHWA documenting activities of the I.A.
+- 11 The Code of Federal Regulations (23 CFR 637, Subpart B) requires the implementation of an IA - 12 program.
+ADOT, or its designee, will implement the IA program as described in the ADOT - 13 Materials Quality Assurance Program, Sections V.B ("Independent Assurance Sampling and - 14 Testing") and V.C ("Correlation Testing"). - 15 The IA program evaluates the sampling/testing personnel and testing equipment used in - 16 acceptance of materials.
+The Code of Federal Regulations allows observations, split sample - 17 results, and proficiency sample results as means of evaluating testing personnel within a State's - 18 IA program.
+Calibration checks, split sample results, and proficiency sample results are - 19 permissible inclusions to the IA program for evaluating acceptance testing equipment.
+The IA - 20 program does not directly determine the acceptability of materials. - 21 The Project will utilize a "System Basis" IA, which is based on evaluating and verifying - 22 satisfactory performance by the individuals performing acceptance sampling and testing, and - 23 the equipment utilized, for a particular period of time.
+The IA Program on this Project will be - implemented as follows: - A. Each IQF individual who will perform acceptance sampling and testing in the field must be observed and evaluated by ADOT IA personnel to verify that sampling and testing is being conducted properly in accordance with the appropriate test methods.
+Except as indicated in Section 2, such evaluation must occur within 30 days of initial service on the Project and every 12 months thereafter. - B. Each IQF individual who will perform acceptance sampling and testing in the laboratory must be evaluated on the basis of IA split or proficiency sample testing.
+Except as indicated in Section 2, such evaluation must occur within 30 days of initial service and every 12 months thereafter. - The IQF must track the qualification status of all IQF technicians and proactively request and schedule all evaluations. - 36 The objective of the "System Basis" is to evaluate and verify that the individuals performing - 37 acceptance sampling and testing, and the equipment utilized, are qualified for a twelve month - 38 period.
+The goal is for all individuals who are performing such sampling and testing, and the - equipment utilized, in a given twelve month period to be covered by this verification. - For each twelve month period, ADOT will submit a report to the FHWA documenting activities of the I.A.
 "System Basis" program for the Project.
-The report will include the following information: - A. Names and number of technicians performing acceptance sampling and testing the Project. - 33 B. Number of such technicians evaluated by the program. - 34 C. Number of such technicians that had deviations, as determined by the evaluation. - 35 D. Summary of how the deviations were addressed, along with any potential systematic 36 solutions to recurring deficiencies. - 37 E. Goals for the upcoming twelve month period. - ADOT will identify materials requiring IA sampling and testing in the OVTIP.
-The IA program does not directly determine the acceptability of materials
+The report will include the following information: - 42 A. Names and number of technicians performing acceptance sampling and testing the Project. - B. Number of such technicians evaluated by the program.

+- 1 C. Number of such technicians that had deviations, as determined by the evaluation. - D. Summary of how the deviations were addressed, along with any potential systematic solutions to recurring deficiencies. - 4 E. Goals for the upcoming twelve month period. - 5 ADOT will identify materials requiring IA sampling and testing in the OVTIP.
+The IA program - 6 does not directly determine the acceptability of materials
-- 1 TP Attachment 408-1 Pertinent Third-Party Agreement Requirements - 2

-3 TP Attachment 408-1 - Pertinent Third-Party Agreement Requirements

-- 4 TP Attachment 408-1.1 Project Master Maintenance Agreement [Under - 5 TP Attachment 408-1.2 Local Street Turnback
+1 TP Attachment 408-1 - Pertinent Third-Party Agreement Requirements 2 3 TP Attachment 408-1 - Pertinent Third-Party Agreement Requirements 4 TP Attachment 408-1.1 - Project Master Maintenance Agreement [Under Developme ent] 5 TP Attachment 408-1.2 - Local Street Turnback [Under Developme ent] 6 TP Attachment 408-1.3 - Pedestrian Bridge [Under Developm ent]

-[Under Development] [Under Development]

-1 TP Attachment 408-1.1 [UNDER DEVELOPMENT]
+TP Attachment 408-1.1 [UNDER DEVELOPMENT]